telecombcn-dl/2018-dlai-team10/index.md

 ![model5_results](https://user-images.githubusercontent.com/29488113/50062656-935d2780-01a8-11e9-96f0-65c7cb9e7fb6.png)

 This model achieved good performance on both the training and validation set, and we considered that was the top model among all the LSTM models we trained.
 Consequently, we did early-stopping to know what weights to load for inference and we decided to take the weights of the epoch 50.
-Below is the previous graph zoomed in order to see detailedly the epoch from where we took the models.
+Below is the previous graph zoomed in order to see detailed the epoch from where we took the models.

 ![model5_results_zoomed](https://user-images.githubusercontent.com/29488113/50062718-f9e24580-01a8-11e9-9f4a-329b4422a396.JPG)